 Carbon dioxide (CO2) is a gaseous waste product from metabolism.
 The blood carries carbon dioxide to your lungs, where it is exhaled.
-More than 90% of carbon dioxide in your blood exists in the form of bicarbonate (HCO3).
-The rest of the carbon dioxide is either dissolved carbon dioxide gas (CO2) or carbonic acid (H2CO3).
+More than 90% of it in your blood exists in the form of bicarbonate (HCO3).
+The rest of it is either dissolved carbon dioxide gas (CO2) or carbonic acid (H2CO3).
 Your kidneys and lungs balance the levels of carbon dioxide, bicarbonate, and carbonic acid in the blood.

 This test measures the level of bicarbonate in a sample of blood from a vein.
-Bicarbonate is a chemical (buffer) that keeps the pH of blood from becoming too acidic or too basic.
+Bicarbonate is a chemical that acts as a buffer.
+It keeps the pH of blood from becoming too acidic or too basic.

 Bicarbonate is not usually tested by itself.
-It may be done on a blood sample taken from a vein as part of a panel of tests that looks at other electrolytes, such as sodium, potassium, and chloride.
+The test may be done on a blood sample taken from a vein as part of a panel of tests that looks at other electrolytes.
+These may include items such as sodium, potassium, and chloride.
 It can also be done as part of an arterial blood gas (ABG) test.
-For the arterial blood gas study, the blood sample is taken from an artery.
+For this blood gas study, the blood sample comes from an artery.

 Why It Is Done

-It is often done as part of a group of laboratory blood tests (chemistry screen) to help find the cause of many kinds of symptoms.
+This test is often done as part of a group of lab blood tests (chemistry screen) to help find the cause of many kinds of symptoms.

 How To Prepare